 Distance: 7.25 miles (11.7 km) Ascent: 1450 ft (440 m) Time: 4 - 5 hours

 Turn left out of the gate and walk down the road for about half a mile.
-Take the second track on the right signposted to Baysbrown.
-Follow the path across the valley and bear right after the bridge over Great Langdale Beck.
+Turn right onto wide track signed to Ambleside and then after a short distance left on path signed to Chapel Stile.
+Pass through several gates then follow path across the valley and bear right after the bridge over Great Langdale Beck.
 Turn left at Oak Howe signposted to Chapel Stile and follow track through the woods, which becomes tarmac after Baysbrown farm.
 Turn right at a cottage onto a path signed to Little Langdale and then almost immediately right onto a wide quarry track.

 This rises through woodland and old slate spoil heaps with good views back down into the valley.
 Eventually turn left onto a path at a marker post (white arrow) and cairn.
 Climb upwards and turn right at the top through a gate.
 There are good views of Windermere as you emerge onto the long summit ridge.
 Follow the path along the ridge with great views in all directions, to arrive at the heather covered summit at 1538ft (469m).

 Descend besides the wall on the rough path which is steep in places, to arrive at the formidable looking Side Pike.
 This can be avoided by taking the path besides the fence down to the road near Blea Tarn.
 Otherwise go through the gate to the base of the cliff and squeeze through the gap between the cliff face and pinnacle.
 Follow the path round and up to the top of the Pike.
 Then take the path down towards the road at the top of Blea Tarn pass.